mijkami/THP_S4_J4_FreeDoc/README.md

     $ Rails.application.eager_load!
     $ ActiveRecord::Base.descendants

-## Check out these specific folders/files :
+## Make sure to check out these specific folders/files :

     ./db/migrate for the migrations
     ./app/model for the models